CloudSantosh/java-application/README.md

 ## Setting up Jenkins

 In order to set up jenkins, you need to make ready with jenkins server.
-Here is the github link where terraform code is used to make jenkins server ready i.e. [link](https://github.com/CloudSantosh/Jenkins_tomcat_deployment)
+Here is the [github link of provisioning jenkins infrastructure](https://github.com/CloudSantosh/Jenkins_tomcat_deployment) where terraform code is used to make jenkins server ready.

 #### Install jenkins on jenkin-server node